 If you continue to look down at yourself, expect others to do the same, because just like William Hazlitt said,

-Don’t be afraid to express yourself, don’t be afraid to speak your mind and don’t be afraid to be who you are and act the way you feel like.
+Don’t be afraid to express yourself, don’t be afraid to speak your mind and don’t be afraid to be who you are, and act the way you feel like.
 The world is full of people who act the way others want them to and not the way they want to … you don’t have to live your life that way.

 I can tell you from my own experience the moment you accept yourself completely and the moment you start acting the way you feel like acting, more and more people will be drawn to you and not only you will realize there is so much about you to love, but you will also start projecting this love on to others.

 The most important relationship you will ever have is the one with yourself and if you don’t work on building and improving this relationship, chances are you will not be too happy.
-Be kind and loving towards yourself and make an effort to start seeing yourself as your own best friend because the moment you do, you will realize there is no friendship more valuable than the friendship you have with you own self.
+Be kind and loving towards yourself and make an effort to start seeing yourself as your own best friend because the moment you do, you will realize there is no friendship more valuable than the friendship you have with your own self.

 What are the things you love to do and what keeps you away from actually doing them?
 What are the excuses you are using not to do these things?
 Can you let go of these excuses and start spoiling yourself from time to time?
 I think you can and I also think you should allow yourself to be happy.

-“Friendship with one’s self is all important, because without it one cannot be friends with anyone else in the world.” – Eleanor Roosevelt
+Friendship with one’s self is all-important because without it one cannot be friends with anyone else in the world. ~ Eleanor Roosevelt

-Take time to learn and to grow, take time to nurture your dreams and goals, take action and commit to making them happen.
-By doing so, you will have little or no time at all to waste on stuff that bothers you, and all your focus, energy and attention will be directed towards the improvement of self.
+Take time to learn and to grow.
+Take the time to nurture your dreams and goals; to take action and commit to making them happen.
+By doing so, you will have little or no time at all to waste on stuff that bothers you.
+And all your focus, energy, and attention will be directed towards the improvement of self.

-“There’s only one corner of the universe you can be certain of improving, and that’s your own self.” – Aldous Huxley
+There’s only one corner of the universe you can be certain of improving, and that’s your own self. ~ Aldous Huxley